-These changes threaten the stability of Arctic ecosystems as well as the stability of infrastructures that are important to Arctic's life and economy.
-Infrastructures such as supply roads, airports, pipelines, and fuel storages are built directly on highly temperature-sensitive frozen ground.
-Offshore activities and shipping in the Arctic are also dependent on infrastructure such as ports in permafrost regions.
+These changes threaten the stability of Arctic ecosystems as well as the infrastructure that is important to Arctic's life and economy.
+Infrastructure such as supply roads, ports, pipelines, airports and fuel storages is often built directly on highly temperature-sensitive frozen ground.
 The safety of this infrastructure is directly dependent on the thermal stability of the underlying and surrounding permafrost.
 Reliable and prompt assessments of risks of potential damages to both the ecology and infrastructure are therefore critically important.

 The PermaRisk project aims to provide novel tools for the simulation of erosion and mass wasting processes in permafrost landscapes under a warming climate.
 Current land surface models used to simulate permafrost dynamics are not capable to represent soil erosion and mass wasting.
 Thus, current model assessments are most likely far too conservative in their estimates of permafrost thaw impacts.
 The following research questions have not yet been answered and are therefore at the focus of our project founded by the Federal Ministry of Education and Research (BMBF):

 • How does climate warming affect the intensity of erosion and mass wasting processes?

 • How does erosion and mass wasting affect infrastructure and ecosystem functions such as the energy, water, and nutrient cycles in the Arctic?

 • What are the interactions between erosion-induced landscape changes and permafrost degradation?

 In order to answer these crucial questions we will extend and improve the permafrost model CryoGrid3 developed by the Alfred Wegener Institute in cooperation with the University of Oslo.
 To ensure realistic model development, we will use field measurements as well as satellite data from three key research sites in Alaska, Canada, and Siberia for model validation.